 How can we gain meaningful information from claim data?
-First, we can collectively assess the percentage of all claims with similar allegations, such as "failure to diagnose."
+First, we can collectively assess claims with similar allegations, such as "failure to diagnose."
 Second, we can evaluate the cumulative monetary value placed upon claims in similar categories.
-For example, since we know the frequency of claims for a specific dental procedure or a type of injury, as well as the total dollar value (payments plus case estimates) of all claims associated with the procedure or injury, we are able to study an individual claim in relation to all reported claims in the same category.
-Available data, however, does not identify details such as how many of our insured dentists perform a procedure, such as endodontic or root canal procedures, nor how many root canal procedures each dentist performs during a month or a year.
+For example, since we know the distribution of claims for a specific dental procedure or a type of injury, as well as the total incurred of all claims associated with the procedure or injury, we are able to study an individual claim in relation to all reported claims in the same category.
+Available data, however, does not identify details such as how many of our insured dentists perform a procedure, including endodontic or root canal procedures, nor how many root canal procedures each dentist performs during a month or a year.